How to stay calm during Clearingby Abby Danecki

-At this point in your life, it’s likely that there are few days that fill you with as much excitement, dread and anxiety as Results Day.
-It can really feel like the apex of your adolescent years.
+There are probably few days that fill students with as much excitement, dread and anxiety as Results Day.

-However, few prospective students take a moment to step back and consider how they can ensure Results Day, and specifically applying through Clearing, is as calm and straight-forward of a process as possible.
+But it is possible to step back and consider how you can make your Results Day - and specifically applying through Clearing - as calm and straightforward as possible.
 Below, we’ve listed just a few ways that might help.

-If Results Day has its hiccups, take a deep breath, and remember you are following in the footsteps of countless students who have been in your shoes and are now successful, happy graduates who had the time of their lives throughout university.
+If Results Day has its hiccups, take a deep breath and remember you're following in the footsteps of countless students who are now successful, happy graduates who had the time of their lives throughout university.

-As with anything, doing a bit of planning can really help ease nerves.
+As with anything, doing a bit of planning before Results Day can really help ease nerves.
 But how can you prepare for something that has so many moving parts?
-Well, firstly consider a few different possibilities and make plans for each.
+First, consider a few different possibilities and make plans for each.

 List the different variations of grades you might receive on the day, and assign courses and universities whose entry requirements match up to each possible outcome.

-Most universities will publish their Clearing vacancies in early July, which gives you over a month to research universities and courses to reach out to during Clearing.
+Most universities will start to publish their course vacancies in early July, giving you time to research universities and courses to reach out to during Clearing.

-Once you have a list of universities you’d like as a backup, you can then make a note of all their Clearing contact details, so you don't have the hassle of frantically Googling for numbers and emails on the day, and everything is ready for you.
+Once you have a list of universities you’re interested in, make a note of their Clearing contact details so you don't have the hassle of frantically searching for numbers on the day.

-We’re all nosy - even those who profess otherwise - and it can be hard to stay off social media and not read about all of our friends’ and peers’ results.
-But before the big day, take a moment to think how that may affect your ability to stay calm during Clearing.
+We’re all nosy - even those who profess otherwise - and it can be hard to stay off social media and not read about all our friends’ and peers’ results.
+But before the big day, take a moment to think about how that may affect your ability to stay calm during Clearing.

 For example, there’s a possibility you may not get the results you want.
-If this is the case, seeing others publicly celebrate can be a real knock to your confidence, and it’s perhaps worth postponing scrolling until the next day, or once you have a clearer path mapped out.
+If this is the case, seeing others publicly celebrating can be a real knock to your confidence.
+It’s perhaps worth postponing scrolling until the next day, or once you have a clearer path mapped out.

-Any stressful situation is amplified when we’re tired, hungry, thirsty and feeling a sense of urgency or pressure.
+Any stressful situation is amplified when you're tired, hungry, thirsty or feeling a sense of urgency or pressure.
 Whatever happens on the day, you will be okay.
-There is a place for you at a university out there, where you will be fulfilled and happy - and that place is no more or less secure if you stay up all night and skip breakfast!
+There is a place for you at a university where you will be fulfilled and happy - and that place is no more or less secure if you stay up all night and skip breakfast!

 Remember to get a good night's sleep before Results Day, and stay hydrated and energised with a healthy breakfast and lunch.
-Though it may feel like the be all and end all, securing a place at university should not come at a detriment to your well-being.
+Though it may feel like the be-all and end-all, securing a place at university should not come at a detriment to your well-being.

-A lot of planning goes into a university application, as you’re bound to be aware of by now.
-When that process gets condensed into a day as you go through the Clearing process, it can be a lot for one person to navigate alone.
+You know how much planning goes into a university application, so when that process gets condensed into a day as you go through the Clearing process, it can be a lot for one person to navigate alone.

-Would your parents mind preparing your lunch or breakfast while you look up options?
-Are there any friends who can help you research accommodation while you make enquiry calls?
-Don’t be afraid to lean on your support system during this time, because they can make all the difference.
+Don’t be afraid to lean on your support system during this time - it can make all the difference.
+Would your parents mind preparing your breakfast or lunch while you look up university and course options?
+Are there any friends who can help you research accommodation while you make Clearing calls?